SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 46%

-Number of suppliers reporting>1,000>1,500>2,500
+Number of suppliers reporting >1,500 >2,500 >3,000

 Relevance to Our Business & Society

 Climate change is one of the greatest challenges of our time, profoundly affecting all regions of the world and all sectors of society.
-Without mitigation or adaptation, climate effects such as warming, flooding, drought, extreme weather events and rising sea levels are projected to reduce agricultural yields, force people from their homes, endanger livelihoods and destroy infrastructure in the coming decades.
+Without mitigation or adaptation, climate effects such as warming, flooding, drought, extreme weather events, and rising sea levels are projected to reduce agricultural yields, force people from their homes, endanger livelihoods, and destroy infrastructure in the coming decades.

 To avoid the worst effects of climate change, the Intergovernmental Panel on Climate Change (IPCC) has called for the world to reduce global greenhouse gas (GHG) emissions to net zero by 2050.
-Achieving this moonshot goal requires immediate action from all parts of society, including business.
+Achieving this moonshot goal requires immediate and sustained action from all parts of society, including business.
 Companies need to be part of the solution to manage physical and transition risk, maintain societal license to operate and create value for business and society through mitigation and adaptation initiatives that draw on unique business capabilities.

 Walmart’s Approach

 We seek to lead on climate action.
 We focus on achieving our science-based targets for emissions reduction in our global operations and supply chain in ways that strengthen the performance and resilience of our business.
-We also advocate for and support initiatives to accelerate progress toward net zero by 2050 across the industry, and society more broadly, by drawing on our capabilities as an international retailer — our ability to engage suppliers across many categories, our retail and supply chain expertise, our digital capabilities, our leadership role in industry and multi-stakeholder coalitions and forums and strategic philanthropy through Walmart.org.
+We also advocate for and support initiatives to accelerate progress toward net zero by 2050 across the industry—and society more broadly—by drawing on our capabilities as an international retailer: our ability to engage suppliers across many categories, our retail and supply chain expertise, our digital capabilities, our leadership role in industry and multi-stakeholder coalitions and forums, and strategic philanthropy through Walmart.org.
 Our efforts include:

-• Governing our climate strategy through accountable leadership and assessing climate risk;
+• Governing our climate strategy through accountable leadership and assessing climate risk

-• Mitigating emissions through approved science-based targets, covering both our global operations (aiming for zero emissions by 2040) and suppliers (through Project GigatonTM);
+• Mitigating emissions to achieve approved science-based targets, covering our global operations (aiming to achieve zero emissions by 2040) and product supply chain (through our Project Gigaton initiative, Scope 3 footprinting, analyses, and target-setting)

-• Adapting our business (e.g., facilities and sourcing) to be more resilient in the face of climate risk;
+• Adapting our business (e.g., facilities and sourcing) to be more resilient in the face of climate risk

 Key Strategies & Progress